 A marketing agency can package lead capture and follow-up.
 An ecommerce agency can automate FAQs, orders, and handoffs.
 A consultancy can sell automation as a managed service.

 For marketing agencies, the strongest use case is campaign conversion.
-So, the best white label chatbot for marketing agencies should help capture leads, qualify inquiries, route conversations, and show campaign impact without adding extra delivery complexity.
+A strong chatbot service helps capture leads, qualify inquiries, route conversations, and show campaign impact without adding extra delivery complexity.

 Each model creates room for monthly revenue.